Loaded Vegan Black Bean Dip

 CLICK HERE TO JOIN

-This recipe is also easy to adapt based on how much heat you want.
+This black bean dip is also easy to adapt based on how much heat you want.
 For zero heat, use a green bell pepper in place of the jalapeños.
-For minimal heat, use a poblano pepper or two.
+For minimal heat, use a poblano pepper in place of the jalapeños.
 If you choose to use jalapeños, you can use as many as you like; to minimize their heat, remove the seeds and the ribs.
-For additional heat, feel free to add a splash of your favorite hot sauce to taste.
-If you’re feeling adventurous, you could even use other hot peppers of your choice.
+If you’re feeling adventurous, you could even use other hot peppers of your choice and/or add a few dashes of your favorite hot sauce.

 Make-Ahead Tips

 This recipe is great for serving at a gameday party, a weekend evening get-together, or even a potluck.
-You can make the bean dip up to two days in advance; just store it in a tightly-sealed container in the fridge.
-If needed, add a dash of water to reach your desired consistency, since it will thicken in the fridge.
-Reheat and then garnish just before serving.
+You can make the bean dip up to two days in advance; just store it in a tightly-sealed container in the refrigerator.
+You can reheat it either in a skillet or in the microwave.
+Because the dip will thicken in the fridge, you'll likely need to stir in a small amount of water, especially if reheating in a skillet.
+Garnish just before serving.

 • Jalapeños.
-See the note above about how to vary the heat level by choosing other peppers and/or removing the seeds and ribs from the jalapeños.
+See the section above about how to vary the heat level by choosing other peppers and/or removing the seeds and ribs from the jalapeños.

 • Cooking oil